 Working towards zero waste in our cities

-Cities across Africa, Asia and Latin America are forecasted to double the amount of waste produced over the next ten years, further exacerbating existing challenges in waste collection and safe disposal.
-This network recognises the financial, technological, operational and policy challenges of building new waste infrastructure and moving towards a proactive, planning-based waste system and supports cities to move along a path that will eventually lead to a future without waste.
+Cities across Africa, Asia, and Latin America are forecasted to double the amount of waste produced in the next ten years, heightening challenges in waste collection and safe disposal.
+This network acknowledges the financial, technological, operational, and policy challenges of building new waste infrastructure and transitioning to a proactive, planning-based waste system.
+It supports cities in moving towards a path that will eventually lead to a future without waste.

 • Universal collection